richiii999/FurinaFy/README.md

 - Inside FurinaFy/backend/furinafybackend/
 - - run "node express.js"

-The database is now availible at :3000
+The database is now available at :3000

 Frontend
 - navigate to FurinaFy/frontend/furinafyfrontend
 - run "npm run dev"

-The website is now availible at :5173
+The website is now available at :5173